Loreinator/Shuffle-Move/README.md

 ##Changelog
 * **v0.3.95 - 2017-0**
 	- Fixed L500 escalation health parsing
+	- Added "Delete Species" function (Ctrl-D) which removes all species in the grid that match your currently selected paint.
 * **v0.3.94 - 2017-02-24**
 	- Updates for February 21st
 * **v0.3.93 - 2017-02-18**